 As one of the author so adeptly writes: ”A stroll through the cobbled alleys of Naples’ Historic District the Centro Storico, is filled with ‘oh my God’ moments that, like your first kiss, you never forget.”

 A dire il vero, Napoli è una città complessa e questo libro può aiutarvi a sbloccare alcuni dei suoi misteri e promette a fornire ai viaggiatori informazioni privilegiate e preziose delle cose da vedere e come muoversi intorno alla città.
 La guida è piena zeppo sia di storie e luoghi interessanti da vedere che mappe, foto e curiosità storiche per alimentare la vostra immaginazione.
 Da chiese e castelli a fumanti ceneri e scavi archeologici, si avrà le migliori informazioni disponibili che migliorerà la vostra esperienza di viaggio.

-For a chance win a copy of “Napoli Unplugged: Guide to Naples” enter the Rafflecopter give away at the end of the blog post.
+For a chance to win a copy of “Napoli Unplugged: Guide to Naples” enter the Rafflecopter giveaway at the end of the blog post.

 In a guest post, Bonnie Alperts shares with us her love for Napoli and the reasons she undertook the project to bring you “Napoli Unplugged: A Guide to Naples”.

 This month we celebrated the 10th anniversary of our arrival in this colorful, complex city.
 Naples, a city that has the power to exert a huge emotional pull on its people, however far they might be scattered around the world, took just a couple of days to work the same magic on us.
 And once that process began, that engagement with all things Neapolitan, its history, architecture, music, and its prodigious natural beauty (its food too!), I wanted to find a way to communicate my experiences with others.